krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_databases.md

 Aurora automated backups are continuous and incremental.
 Restore time depends on the volume size and number of transactions logged that need to be restored.
-There is no performance impact or interruption of database service during backups
+There is no performance impact or interruption of database service during backups In Aurora: Backups are stored in S3, but you don’t access them directly; AWS handles it.

+To restore backup:
+- choose: Restore time: pick the time you want (the system shows the available backup window).
+- DB instance identifier: this will be the new cluster name (you can’t overwrite the existing cluster)

 vs

 Amazon RDS automatically takes daily backups of PostgreSQL DB instances one time during a backup window.
 There is a slight performance impact when the backup initiates for single Availability Zone deployments.
 In addition, it also continuously archives transaction logs (WALs)

+To restore backup:
+- choose: Restore time
+- DB instance identifier: name for the new instance.

 ### Scalability